JanSuran03/tornado/README.md

     [tornado.core :as t :refer [em]]) ; in ClojureScript, you cannot refer the whole namespace tornado.core (:require-macros [tornado.macros :refer [defunit]])) ; note that you cannot refer macros from tornado.core, like in Clojure

-;; is defined in tornado.core, but I want to redefine it as an example (defunit viewport-height "vh")   ; compiles to "vh"
+;; is defined in tornado.core, but redefined here as an example (defunit viewport-height "vh")   ; compiles to "vh"

 ;; viewport width, compiles to "vw", string form of the unit function (defunit vw)

+;; Reagent does not support fully compilated params of every kind, but you can precompile :style.
 (defn root []
   [:h2 {:style (compile-params {:color     :chocolate
                                 :font-size (em 15)